PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/pirogue/version_2.x/configuration/index.md

 @enduml
 ```

-By default, PiRogue installation will generate a self-signed certificate to secure transactions.
+By default, PiRogue installation will generate a self-signed certificate to secure the connections between the PiRogue and the administration client.
-This certificate is needed and used by both daemon and client to communicate.
+This certificate is needed to allow the administration daemon running on the PiRogue and by the administration client to communicate between each other securely.

 Get the self-signed certificate:
 ```shell